Swanson Health's Complete Beginner's Guide to Essential Oils

 How to Use Essential Oils for Hair & Skin Care

-Body Spray: In a spray bottle, combine 5 to 10 drops of an essential oil and 4 ounces of water and shake.
+In a spray bottle, combine 5 to 10 drops of an essential oil and 4 ounces of water and shake.
 If you choose citrus oil, be careful when applying it near your face.
-Citrus oils are photosensitive, making your skin more susceptible to sunburn.
+Some citrus oils may be phototoxic or photosensitizers, making your skin more susceptible to sunburn.8,9

-Shampoo: Support the health of your scalp by adding a few drops of lavender, cedarwood or basil to your shampoo.
-If you'd like to increase hair volume, try adding rosemary oil to your shampoo.
+Support the health of your scalp by adding a few drops of lavender, cedarwood or basil to your shampoo.
+Try adding rosemary oil to your shampoo to boost volume and increase circulation in the scalp.10

-Skin cream: Add two drops of rose or rosemary oil to your skin cream for anti-aging support.
+Add two drops of rosemary oil to your skin cream for antioxidant support and protection against oxidative stress.11

 Which Essential Oil Can Support the Health of Your Hair?

-Not only is Lavender a perennial favorite among aromatherapists, but research also shows that it can support hair health when used regularly to massage the scalp.
-Here's a quick at-home lavender massage guide:
+Not only is lavender a perennial favorite among aromatherapists, but research also shows that it can support hair health10 when used regularly to massage the scalp.
+Here's a quick at-home, step-by-step lavender massage guide for your hair and scalp:

-- Heat about half a cup of olive oil (not too hot)
+- Warm about half a cup of olive oil (not too hot).

-- Wrap a hot towel around your head, sit back and relax for about 20 minutes.
+- Wrap a warm towel around your head, sit back and relax for about 20 minutes.

 How to Use Essential Oils for Home & Hearth

-• Humidifiers: To help keep it clean, add up to 9 drops of tea tree oil.
+To help keep your humidifier smelling fresh, add up to 9 drops of tea tree oil.

 Tip: For maximum effectiveness, use essential oils within one year of opening the bottle.